krakenjs/swaggerize-routes/README.md

 }
 ```

-Where each http method has a handler for the target framework (e.g. express).
+Where the function signature is a handler for the target framework (e.g. `express` or `hapi`).

 ### Handlers Object

-The directory generation will yield this object, but it can be provided directly as `options.handlers` as well:
+The directory generation will yield this object, but it can be provided directly as `options.handlers`.

+Note that if you are programatically constructing a handlers obj this way, you must namespace HTTP verbs with `$` to
+avoid conflicts with path names.
+These keys should also be *lowercase*.

+Example:

 ```javascript
 {